juangarces/sound-timer/README.md

 ```

 ## TODO
-* Add 4 hour timeframe.
 * Fix issue: Once script is running it has to be stopped to change options.
-Rerun start command with different options should stop current proccess and start it again.
 * Add more useful information with the status.
 * Add more voices.
 * Add translations.